Do you know all the question stems for each level of Bloom’s Taxonomy? If you’re teaching in the class or online, this is your resource!

 Bloom’s taxonomy is a multi-layered model for encouraging learning by progressing through six levels of increasing complexity.
 Bloom’s taxonomy encourages learners to engage with knowledge at a deeper and more interactive level, working with what they are learning in the real-world sense, rather than passively taking information on board.

+A valuable tool for teachers to use to generate questions is to use question stems.
 Question stems are used to generate questions that respond to each level in the taxonomy.
 Below is a comprehensive list of question stems for all levels that teachers in the class can use.

 Remembering is the act of retrieving knowledge and can be used to produce things like definitions or lists.
 The student must be able to recall or recognise information and concepts.
 The teacher must present information about a subject to the student, ask questions that require the student to recall that information and provide written or verbal assessment that can be answered by remembering the information learnt.